 Have 1 -2 High-Carb followed by 1-2 Low-Carb weeks

-Oh, you want more of an answer!?
-Actually, this was a joke.
-Hell no. We all have to find what works for us, our bodies, and our lives individually.
+We all have to find what works for us, our bodies, and our lives individually.
 While for some the answer is ‘keto’, for most it is not.
 Most will get by much better eating every macronutrient.
 Most will do best not following extremes and sticking to the basics.
 Sticking to the above guidelines when it comes to carbs.

 Nutrition is very individual, that what’s makes it challenging.
 We all don’t even know ourselves well and what we want, what we like.
 Figuring this out in a highly marketed domain, with lots of bro-wisdom around and soaring numbers of diseases is a challenge.
 That for sure.
 But I am sure you’ll get there!

 Knowing carbs and sugar, which kind of carbs are good for you, and how this fits into the whole framework of nutrition is a big chunk.
+Nonetheless, I want you to keep it simple.
+If you only take a few points back home these are the points that will have the biggest impact:

 See you in the next post and stay sweet,